Swiftaff/svelte-object-explorer/PLUGINS.md

 ## Examples

-The extensions object should contain one or more sub-objects, one for each parser, each with one or more of the other optional keys, e.g.
+The pluings object should contain one or more sub-objects, one for each parser, each with one or more of the other optional keys, e.g.

 ### Example 1: a new Custom Type